December wholesale prices up 0.3% with sharp jump in energy

 Over the past 12 months, inflation at the wholesale level has risen a modest 0.8%.
 The government reported Wednesday that consumer inflation was also well-behaved last year, rising just 1.4% over the past 12 months.

 These low inflation reading are giving the Federal Reserve room to keep interest rates at ultra-low levels in an effort to help lift the economy out of a pandemic-induced recession.
+Inflation has remained below the Fed’s 2% annual target for much of the past decade.

+“Inflation is still largely a no-show,” said Mahir Rasheed, an economist with Oxford Economics.
+“While some sectors have seen prices start to heat up, broader inflation measures continue to fall short of the Fed’s 2% goalpost as the economy entered the new year in a slump.”